merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 <details markdown="1"><summary>Show/Hide What's the difference between a profile database and an auxiliary database? </summary>

 We are glad you asked.
-The profile database contains _summary statistics_ like detection, coverage, abundance, etc. for each contig and split as well as the positions and nature of _variants_ like single-nucleotide variants (SNVs), insertions/deletions, single-codon variants (SCVs), and single amino acid variants (SAAVs).
+The {% include ARTIFACT name="profile-db" text="profile database" %} contains _summary statistics_ like detection, coverage, abundance, etc. for each contig and split as well as the positions and nature of _variants_ like [single-nucleotide variants (SNVs)](https://anvio.org/vocabulary/#single-nucleotide-variant-snv), insertions/deletions, [single-codon variants (SCVs)](https://anvio.org/vocabulary/#single-codon-variant-scv), and [single amino acid variants (SAAVs)](https://anvio.org/vocabulary/#single-amino-acid-variant-saav).
 Meanwhile, the auxiliary database stores _per-nucleotide_ coverage values -- the underlying data that was used to compute the summary statistics.

-When you visualize metagenomic data in the interface (we will do this later), the data on the main interface page are the summary statistics taken from the profile database.
+When you visualize metagenomic data in the interface (we will do this later), the data on the main interface page are the summary statistics taken from the profile database, as discussed in [this blog post](https://merenlab.org/blog/anvio-views/).
 But you can also 'inspect' individual splits to see the per-nucleotide coverage plots, which are coming from the auxiliary database (with SNV overlays taken from the profile database).

-You don't need the auxiliary database to run `anvi-interactive`, just the profile database.
+You don't need the auxiliary database to run {% include PROGRAM name="anvi-interactive" %}, just the profile database.
 The auxiliary database will be loaded automatically by anvi'o provided it is located in the same directory as the profile-db.
-However, if the auxiliary database is not available, you won't be able to use the 'inspect' function in the interface (or run `anvi-inspect` from the command line).
+However, if the auxiliary database is not available, you won't be able to use the 'inspect' function in the interface (or run {% include PROGRAM name="anvi-inspect" %} from the command line).

 </details>